haithemhcini/E-commerce-App/README.md

 In this part, we implement the checkout wizard including sign in, shipping info, payment method, and place order.
 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/l8w3g9mc3ccijt70wpf3.png)

-## Only On Udemy

-Following parts are on my udemy course.
-[Get it by 90% discount](https://www.udemy.com/course/build-ecommerce-website-like-amazon-react-node-mongodb/?couponCode=BASIR1)

 ### Part 18- Order Details Screen